The Rehearsed Answer

-Someone asked me how the business was going, and I talked about the progress, the plan, and the direction.
+When asked how the business was going, I talked about the progress and the direction.
 Mentioned a couple of wins, and I kept it honest enough to sound real but polished enough to sound like I had it together.
 It took maybe ninety seconds.
-Clean, confident, no loose ends.

 Then I got in the car and sat there for a minute because something felt weird.
-I repeated what I'd said and realized I'd already given that exact answer.
-Word for word, almost.
-Different person, different week, different situation, but same speech.
-It just came out, fully formed, like a recording.
+I repeated what I'd said and realized I'd already given that exact answer almost word for word.
+Different situation, but almost the same speech just came out, like a recording.

 That's when I realized the answer was rehearsed.
-Wasn't rehearsed on purpose.
-It had built itself over time, getting a little smoother with every telling.
-Polished over time until what remained was a version of my situation that sounded right but didn't feel true anymore.
+Not on purpose, but built over time, getting a little smoother until what remained was a version of my situation that sounded right but didn't feel true anymore.

-I started paying attention to where else I was doing this.
+I wondered where else I was doing this.

 How's the relationship?
 Great.
 We're in a good place.
 We've been spending more time together lately.